 It is not necessary to present evidence of use when requesting the renewal of a registered trademark.

 Recording assignments, licenses, name changes, etc. is not compulsory in Norway.
 However, for notoriety reasons and to avoid future disputes, we strongly advise that all changes related to your registered trademark are properly recorded with the Norwegian Industrial Property Office.

 We offer a variety of surveillance services to suit your needs, e.g. –

 A registered trademark should be taken into use within 5 years from the termination of the registration process.
 Any non-use period should not exceed 5 years.
-If use of a trade mark has been suspended during an uninterrupted period of 5 years, the registration may be subject to cancellation, wholly or partially, by way of a court decision and/or an administrative review unless justifiable reasons for non-use exist.
+If use of a trade mark has been suspended during an uninterrupted period of 5 years, the registration may be subject to deletion by way of a court decision and/or an administrative review by the Norwegian Industrial Property Office (NIPO), unless justifiable reasons for non-use exist.

 The mark must be used either in its registered form, or in a form that does not differ significantly from the registered form.